JoeHGeoghegan/VIX_Timing_The_Market/README.md

 High level we want to provide:
-    Proof that Volatility Index's have correlation to SPY Proof that Volatility Index can be predicted
-    Proof that investing at certain Volatility Index markers can increase gains
+    Proof that Volatility Index's have correlation to SPY Proof that Volatility Index can be predicted (or not) Proof that investing at certain Volatility Index markers can increase gains

 ## Datasets to be used